prasadf/Web-App-DevOps-Project/README.md

   Enable managed identity for the AKS cluster to allow it to authenticate and interact securely with the Key Vault.

   - Launch a command-line interface on your local machine.
 Sign in to your Azure account using the Azure CLI.

       ```
         az aks update --resource-group <resource-group> --name <aks-cluster-name> --enable-managed-identity
       ```

-    - Execute the following command to get information about the managed identity created for the AKS cluster:

-      ```
-        az aks show --resource-group <resource-group> --name <aks-cluster-name> --query identityProfile
-      ```

     Make a note of the **clientId** under **identityProfile** for later use.